tradingstrategy-ai/docs/source/running/strategy-deployment.rst

 - Initial cash deposit in stablecoin (USDC, BUSD)

+- `A Github access token to download Docker images from GHCR <https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry>`_

 Strategy assets
 ---------------

 For each live executed strategy you need to have

-- A strategy module as Python source code file.
+- **Python module**: A strategy module as Python source code file.
 This is slightly different from backtesting notebook, but can be constructed from the backtest with copy-paste. *The filename of this module is the same as the strategy id.** In this documentation, we use `pancake-eth-usd-sma` as an example.

-- Strategy name, short description, long description.
+- **Metadata**: Strategy name, short description, long description.

-- Strategy logo image URL.
+- **Logo**: Strategy logo image URL.
 The image must be 1:1 aspect ratio.
   If you do not have images, you can use `placeholder.com <https://placeholder.com>`__.

-- A URL and a domain name where trade executor frontend, which allows you to access the strategy live statistics and webhook controls.
+- **Domain**: A URL and a domain name for `trade-executor` webhook server.

-- The strategy execution configuration that include the hot wallet private key, API keys for oracle market data feeds, blockchain nodes, Discord webhook notifications and such.
+- **Configuration files**: The strategy execution configuration that include the hot wallet private key, API keys for oracle market data feeds, blockchain nodes, Discord webhook notifications and such.
+Setting up the configuration files are described below.

-- A server where you run the `trade-executor` Docker container and any related infrastructure, like a reverse proxy web server.
+- **Server**: A server where you run the `trade-executor` Docker container and any related infrastructure, like a reverse proxy web server.

 Turning a backtest to a strategy module